How to Write a Paragraph: Structure, Length, and Style

 1. Define a Main Idea

 Before you start, think about the purpose of the paragraph.
 What is the main point you’re trying to communicate?
 This will form the basis of your topic sentence.
+Whenever you begin a new paragraph, make sure it introduces a fresh idea that connects smoothly to the overall flow of your writing.

 1. Start With a Strong Topic Sentence

 Your topic sentence should summarize the main idea in an engaging way.
 Make it clear, concise, and relevant to the overall piece.
+In a multiple paragraphs essay or article, each topic sentence should clearly signal the shift from one idea to the next, keeping your structure logical and easy to follow.

 1. Add Supporting Sentences